Eco Volunteering in Nature and Coastal Wilderness Conservation

 This is the perfect Eco Volunteer Program for you, if you are looking for a meaningful travel opportunity abroad that put your passion for nature, environment and wildlife to good use, trying to make a difference.

-Please download our E-Brochure for more details (e.g. prices, schedule sample, team, what to pack etc.)
+Please download our E-Brochure for more details (e.g. rates, schedule example, team, what to pack etc.)

-- Rhino-Watch/ Anti-Poaching Support: Play an active role in the protection of our Rhino and learn more about their importance and protocol through night drives and sleep-outs on the Reserve that assist in Sibuya’s Anti-Poaching Unit efforts.
+- Rhino-Watch/ Anti-Poaching Support: Play an active role in the protection of our Rhino by performing Anti-Poaching night-patrols and learn more about their importance and protocol through night drives and sleep-outs on the Reserve that assist in Sibuya’s Anti-Poaching Unit efforts.

 - Reserve Sustainability Project: Volunteers will assist in the development of a grey-water filtration wetland to further minimize our ecological footprint and will learn hands-on about the benefits of Permaculture and help manage our indigenous tree nursery.